We find the cheapest bus & train tickets, so you can wander for less.

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 9 hours to cover the 265 miles from San Diego to Las Vegas.
-However, the fastest bus only takes 6 hours and 10 minutes.
+The bus takes an average of 10 hours and 6 minutes to cover the 265 miles from San Diego to Las Vegas.
+However, the fastest bus only takes 5 hours and 28 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

-Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Las Vegas.
-If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.
+With many people traveling in the middle of the week, Wednesday is the busiest day of the week for bus travel.
+If you are planning to travel on a Wednesday, you should make sure to book tickets well in advance as they may sell out.

 San Diego is known as "America's Finest City" for its sunny weather, white-sand beaches, and dazzling attractions from Belmont Park to SeaWorld.
 San Diego's 70 miles of pristine beaches include such gems as Mission Beach, Pacific Beach, La Jolla Cove, and Coronado Beach.
 The city's strong surfing culture may even inspire you to rent a surfboard and catch the epic waves, bro.